 The training includes:

-- classes in civil engineering and urban planning enabling future engineers to work with other specializations and take part in projects in multidisciplinary teams;
+- classes in civil engineering and urban planning enabling future engineers to take part in projects in multidisciplinary teams;

 - training in legal and human issues: law, land appraisal, human sciences, business management, foreign languages.